StabilityNexus/StableViewpoints/public/articles/gluon-gold-vs-paxos-gold.md

 - **Susceptibility to the Volatility of ERG:** If the price of ERG falls too much, it may happen that every GAU becomes backed by an amount of ERGs that is worth less than 1 gram of gold.

 ## Conclusion
-Choosing between <u>[Gluon Gold](https://gluon.gold/)</u> and Paxos Gold depends largely on one’s comfort with (de)centralization and the associated risks of each model.
+Choosing between [Gluon Gold](https://gluon.gold/) and Paxos Gold depends largely on one’s comfort with (de)centralization and the associated risks of each model.
 While Paxos Gold offers a regulated and secure way to invest in gold with the convenience of digital assets, Gluon Gold appeals to those seeking a more decentralized and transparent approach, potentially mitigating certain traditional risks but introducing new dynamics inherent to crypto-backed assets.

 As the digital asset landscape continues to evolve, understanding these nuances will help users make informed decisions aligned with their risk tolerance and goals.

 Join the Stability Nexus
-Join our <u>[discord](https://discord.gg/8yhY6Esn)</u> or <u>[telegram](https://t.me/StabilityNexus)</u> and learn more about the The Stable Order and the <u>[Stability](https://docs.stability.nexus/)</u> Nexus.
-Plus subscribe here on <u>[Medium](https://news.stability.nexus/)</u>.
+Join our [discord](https://discord.gg/8yhY6Esn) or [telegram](https://t.me/StabilityNexus) and learn more about the The Stable Order and the [Stability](https://docs.stability.nexus/) Nexus.
+Plus subscribe here on [Medium](https://news.stability.nexus/).
 Cheers!